kitchenartsandletters/admin-dashboard/README.md

   - Use `border-t border-gray-200 dark:border-gray-700` on rows to visually separate them.
   - Apply `even:bg-gray-50 dark:even:bg-gray-800` to alternate row backgrounds for readability.
   - Use `border` or `border-r` on `<td>` elements for vertical column delineation.
+## 🔒 Phase 1 Lock

+This README reflects the **final locked state of Phase 1**.

+Any future changes to authentication, routing, or access control must:
+1. Preserve all Phase 1 guarantees
+2. Be explicitly documented as Phase 2+ work
+3. Avoid regressions in role enforcement or auth hydration

+_Last updated: Phase 1 complete_

+---